maxlebedev/maleficer/README.md

     - other menus probably want backgrounds.
         * side panels might too
     - rework blit_image
+    - add ├ and ┤ to dashes, but not just via panel_contents list
+        * since that assumes a starting X coord
 # BUGS
     - Found a wall I was able to walk through in the caves.
     - MenuSelection maybe wants to be reset when moving thru menus
     - Bombs dealing damage to each other loop and break game
         * maybe bombs just can't dmg each other
         * maybe we don't oneshot proc the damage (so, finish death)
+    - Went down from maze to cave lvl, killed a bat
+        * KeyError: 20554
+        * self.entities_at(pos).remove(entity)
+        * this doesn't happen every time
+            + the next time death failed on lvl2 it was
+            + if esper.has_component(killable, cmp.Cell):